 Another approach to staying out of court is collaborative divorce, wherein you and your spouse negotiate an agreement with professional help.
 In a collaborative divorce, you and your spouse would hire your own respective collaborative attorneys and they will each advise and assist you throughout negotiations.
 You will also meet separately with your attorney and, in some cases, they might bring in experts such as child custody specialists or accountants to help settle more complex issues without having to appear in court before a judge.

 However, as is the case with mediation, if you ultimately cannot reach an agreement, you will have to attend court to complete your divorce.
 For a collaborative divorce or mediation to work, both spouses need to be open to the idea of compromising.
 If you have children, consider this an exercise in learning to work together since you will have to continue your relationship as co-parents.

 Family Law Attorney in Louisville

-If you and your spouse are getting a divorce, but wish to stay out of court, the family law team at Louis P. Winner in Louisville can help you dissolve your marriage through the process of mediation or collaborative divorce.
+If you and your spouse are getting a divorce, but wish to stay out of court, the family law team at Winner Law Group, LLC in Louisville can help you dissolve your marriage through the process of mediation or collaborative divorce.
 Our team is dedicated to providing a personalized and tailored approach for every client we represent to ensure their specific needs are addressed.
 You should not have to go through this difficult experience on your own.

 For the knowledgeable and compassionate experience you deserve, contact us at (502) 812-1889 to schedule a consultation.